deepjavalibrary/djl-serving/serving/docs/adapters.md

     -d '{"inputs": ["How is the weather"], "parameters": {"max_new_tokens": 25}}'
 ```

-### SageMaker Custom Attributes
+### SageMaker Header

-This passes the adapter through the use of the SageMaker Custom Attributes header.
+This passes the adapter through the use of the SageMaker header.
 It is reflected in the Input properties.
 This option will work in Amazon SageMaker.